 artiebits.com

-Predicting Football Results with the Poisson Regression Model
+Predicting Football Results with Poisson Regression

-So, the math formula for the Poisson distribution is simple:
+The formula for the Poisson distribution is:

 P(k;λ)=λkeλk!,λ>0P(k; \lambda) = \frac{\lambda^k e^{-\lambda}}{k!}, \lambda > 0